LongerWarrior/acl/docs/migrating.md

 ### Code organization

-All implementation details have now been moved into the `acl::acl_impl` namespace to avoid polluting the main namespace.
+All implementation details have now been moved into the `acl2_0::acl_impl` namespace to avoid polluting the main namespace.
 Most of that code now also lives under `impl` directories (e.g. `acl/compression/impl/clip_context.h`).

 Furthermore, the public headers try and stay as lean as possible with only function and type signatures where possible.
 Implementation details have been moved to headers with a `.impl.h` suffix (e.g. `acl/compression/impl/compress.impl.h`).